omorhefere/spider/README.md

 to run test.py: python test.py

-The crawler outputs the assets to their corresponding urls.
+The crawler outputs the assets and their corresponding urls.